Skip to main content

 Linkage and Genetic Mapping

 Linkage refers to the tendency of genes located close to each other on a chromosome to be inherited together.
-Genetic mapping uses the frequency of recombination between genes to determine their relative positions on a chromosome.
-The distance between genes is measured in map units (mu), where 1 mu corresponds to a 1% chance of recombination occurring.
-In this case, the genes are 25 mu apart, indicating a 25% chance of crossing over.
+Genetic mapping uses the frequency of recombination between linked genes to estimate their distance apart, measured in map units (mu).
+In this case, the genes are 25 mu apart, indicating a 25% chance of recombination occurring between them.

 Recommended video: